-Put the chicken pieces in a 1-gallon resealable plastic bag with the water, honey, and salt.
+Put the chicken pieces in a 1-gallon zip-top bag with the water, honey, and salt.
 Seal the bag and move around vigorously for 1 to 2 minutes to distribute the honey and dissolve the salt.
-Set the bag in a leak-proof container and refrigerate for 1 1/2 hours.
+Set the bag in a leakproof container and refrigerate for 1 1/2 hours.

-Meanwhile, combine the curry powder, chili powder, cocoa powder, adobo powder, cumin, and hot smoked paprika in another 1 gallon resealable bag.
+Meanwhile, combine the curry powder, chili powder, cocoa powder, adobo powder, cumin, and hot smoked paprika in another 1-gallon zip-top bag.

 Put the chicken in the bag with the spice mixture and shake to thoroughly coat the chicken.
-Lay the pieces on a cooling rack set inside a half-sheet pan.
+Lay the pieces on a wire rack set inside a half sheet pan.
 Rest for 30 minutes.

 Spritz 2 pieces of newspaper lightly with vegetable oil and put in the bottom of a charcoal chimney starter.
-Fill the chimney starter with natural chunk charcoal, 2 to 3 pounds, and set on the charcoal grate of a kettle grill until hot and ashy, 15 to 20 minutes.
+Fill the chimney starter with natural chunk charcoal, 2 to 3 pounds, and set on the bottom grate of a kettle grill.
+Light the paper and heat until the coals are hot and ashy, 15 to 20 minutes.
 Prepare a ring of heavy-duty aluminum foil with the center 9 inches in diameter.
 Put this ring over the chimney starter and lay on the charcoal grate.

 Carefully and evenly distribute the hot charcoal outside the ring.
 Set an aluminum pie pan in the center of the ring to catch any drippings.
 Set the cooking grate in place and heat for 2 to 3 minutes.